 Who can enter?

-You must be an Aspiring Solicitors member and should be from at least one of the following underrepresented groups in the legal profession:
+You must be an Aspiring Solicitors member and must be from at least one of the following underrepresented groups in the legal profession:

-- disabled or have a long-term health conditions; or
+- Disabled or have a long-term health condition.

 You must also be:

 - a graduate (whether working or in education); and

 - must not have secured a Training Contract offer.

 First year students are welcome and encouraged to participate.
 In 2017/18, we had a number of first years go through to the Grand Final.
 You need to be based in the UK or Ireland to attend the Quarter, Semi and Grand Final.

 - One week’s work experience with each of our sponsoring organisations: Barclays, Dechert, Mayer Brown, TLT and Travers Smith.
 That is a total of five weeks’ paid legal work experience; and

 - A bespoke suit for each team member, courtesy of Lexis Nexis and A Suit That Fits.